-Join thousands of international professionals and business owners and get weekly insights on health, wealth and happiness.
+Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

-Rathbone Brothers Plc is a UK headquartered provider of personalised investment management and wealth management services for private investors and trustees.
+Rathbone Plc is a UK headquartered provider of personalised investment management and wealth management services for private investors and trustees.

 This includes discretionary investment management, unit trusts, tax planning, trust and company management, pension advice and banking services.

 They are an independent FTSE 250 company that has been in business since 1742.